sharpevb/Staycare/README.md

 ## The What

 *StayCare is an electronic management system for small, in-home daycare providers.
-StayCare allows the provider to edit and display a child's daily activities throughout the day and can send email and text message (SMS/MMS) updates throughout the day to a child's parents or to all families.
+StayCare allows the provider to edit and display a child's daily activities throughout the day and can send email and text message (SMS/MMS) updates throughout the day to a child's parent or to all families.
 Meanwhile, parents can view their child's daily report in real-time and have a profile page where they can easily edit and update their contact information.*

 ## The Who